Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - FERTIlisers from animal MANURE (2020 – 2023) (HORIZON 2020)

 - FERTIMANURE develop, integrate, test and validate innovative Nutrient Management Strategies to efficiently recover mineral nutrients and other products with agronomic value from manure, to finally obtain reliable and safe fertilisers that can compete in the EU fertilizers market.
 FERTIMANURE focuses on “How to improve the agronomic use of recycled nutrients from livestock manure” to reconnect nutrient flows between plant and livestock production.
 Nutrient recycling relies not only in the technologies for producing bio-based fertilisers, but also in a better understanding and managing nutrients at the farm.
 The ambition of FERTIMANURE is to cover both technological approach for nutrient recovery and nutrient management.
 To this end, the technological approach will be covered by the implementation of 5 innovative & integrated nutrient recovery on-farm experimental pilots in the most relevant European countries in terms of livestock production (Spain, France, Germany, Belgium, The Netherlands), whereas the nutrient management will be addressed through 3 different strategies adapted to mixed and specialised farming systems: (Strategy #1) On-farm production and use of Bio-Based Fertilisers (BBF), (Strategy #2) On-farm BBF production and Centralised Tailor-Made Fertilisers (TMF) production and (Strategy #3) On-farm TMF production and use.
-(EN), FERTIMANURE: Innovative nutrient recovery from secondary sources – Production of high-added value
+(FR), FERTIMANURE: Innovative nutrient recovery from secondary sources – Production of high-added value

 - FERTIlisers from animal MANURE (2020 – 2023) (HORIZON 2020)

 - FERTIMANURE develop, integrate, test and validate innovative Nutrient Management Strategies to efficiently recover mineral nutrients and other products with agronomic value from manure, to finally obtain reliable and safe fertilisers that can compete in the EU fertilizers market.
 FERTIMANURE focuses on “How to improve the agronomic use of recycled nutrients from livestock manure” to reconnect nutrient flows between plant and livestock production.
 Nutrient recycling relies not only in the technologies for producing bio-based fertilisers, but also in a better understanding and managing nutrients at the farm.
 The ambition of FERTIMANURE is to cover both technological approach for nutrient recovery and nutrient management.
 To this end, the technological approach will be covered by the implementation of 5 innovative & integrated nutrient recovery on-farm experimental pilots in the most relevant European countries in terms of livestock production (Spain, France, Germany, Belgium, The Netherlands), whereas the nutrient management will be addressed through 3 different strategies adapted to mixed and specialised farming systems: (Strategy #1) On-farm production and use of Bio-Based Fertilisers (BBF), (Strategy #2) On-farm BBF production and Centralised Tailor-Made Fertilisers (TMF) production and (Strategy #3) On-farm TMF production and use.
-(FR) | UVIC-UCC is Coordinator of the project and lead in its management.
+(EN) | UVIC-UCC is Coordinator of the project and lead in its management.
 Moreover, UVIC-UCC is also the Sustainability Assessment lead under which environmental, techno-economic and social assessments will be carried out.
 Moreover, UVIC-UCC is responsible for the Spanish pilot study and for managing one of the field demo sites.
 As such, the UVIC will ensure an effective capitalisation of the project outputs and key deliverables for the CARBON FARMING MED project.

 - CARBON FARMING MED will capitalise on the connections with key agricultural players in the European Union as well as beyond, as well as on the good practices and exchange of knowledge regarding the technological approaches for nutrient recovery.
-(FR), UVIC-UCC is Coordinator of the project and lead in its management.
+(EN), UVIC-UCC is Coordinator of the project and lead in its management.
 Moreover, UVIC-UCC is also the Sustainability Assessment lead under which environmental, techno-economic and social assessments will be carried out.
 Moreover, UVIC-UCC is responsible for the Spanish pilot study and for managing one of the field demo sites.
 As such, the UVIC will ensure an effective capitalisation of the project outputs and key deliverables for the CARBON FARMING MED project.

 - CARBON FARMING MED will capitalise on the connections with key agricultural players in the European Union as well as beyond, as well as on the good practices and exchange of knowledge regarding the technological approaches for nutrient recovery.
-(EN), MEDISEC (MEDiterranean Innovative Sustainable Economy Community) (2023 - 2028) (Interreg Euro-MED Thematic Community Project)
+(FR), MEDISEC (MEDiterranean Innovative Sustainable Economy Community) (2023 - 2028) (Interreg Euro-MED Thematic Community Project)

 - MEDISEC is an Interreg Euro-MED Thematic Community Project under Mission 1.
 It aims at strengthening innovative sustainable economy (ISE) in the Mediterranean region by developing and enhancing research and innovation capacities for the uptake of technologies in order to support the transition to a circular economy and consolidate a competitive innovation ecosystem with the 4-helix stakeholders.
 Therefore, MEDISEC acts as an engaged and structured community that improves collaboration among projects, stakeholders and relevant institutions to find solutions for common challenges and promote the transfer of novel practices to other actors and territories for their integration into policies and strategies.
 MEDISEC main outputs comprise the activation of a Community of Practice as a process of collective knowing and learning among projects through transnational cooperation, as well as a Hub aiming to establish a strong and multi-sectorial network in the field of ISE to amplify synergies and facilitate the replicability of solutions in the whole Mediterranean region.
 In addition, MEDISEC will develop an interactive Catalogue of Actionable Knowledge with all available project’ results in the field of ISE and it will also generate a capacity-building and transferring programme for potential takers, in particular Business Support Organisation, NGOs and public authorities.
-(FR), MEDISEC (MEDiterranean Innovative Sustainable Economy Community) (2023 - 2028) (Interreg Euro-MED Thematic Community Project)
+(EN), MEDISEC (MEDiterranean Innovative Sustainable Economy Community) (2023 - 2028) (Interreg Euro-MED Thematic Community Project)

 - MEDISEC is an Interreg Euro-MED Thematic Community Project under Mission 1.
 It aims at strengthening innovative sustainable economy (ISE) in the Mediterranean region by developing and enhancing research and innovation capacities for the uptake of technologies in order to support the transition to a circular economy and consolidate a competitive innovation ecosystem with the 4-helix stakeholders.
 Therefore, MEDISEC acts as an engaged and structured community that improves collaboration among projects, stakeholders and relevant institutions to find solutions for common challenges and promote the transfer of novel practices to other actors and territories for their integration into policies and strategies.
 MEDISEC main outputs comprise the activation of a Community of Practice as a process of collective knowing and learning among projects through transnational cooperation, as well as a Hub aiming to establish a strong and multi-sectorial network in the field of ISE to amplify synergies and facilitate the replicability of solutions in the whole Mediterranean region.
 In addition, MEDISEC will develop an interactive Catalogue of Actionable Knowledge with all available project’ results in the field of ISE and it will also generate a capacity-building and transferring programme for potential takers, in particular Business Support Organisation, NGOs and public authorities.
-(EN) | As UVIC-UCC will also be leading the MEDISEC Thematic Community Project, CARBON FARMING MED will capitalise on the outputs and the umbrella created by
+(FR) | As UVIC-UCC will also be leading the MEDISEC Thematic Community Project, CARBON FARMING MED will capitalise on the outputs and the umbrella created by

 - MEDISEC for all projects under Mission 1.
 As such, it will capitalise on other projects’ results in the field of ISE, including capacity-building materials, and will in turn offer its own outputs to be capitalised under the Thematic Community of MEDISEC.
-(FR), As UVIC-UCC will also be leading the MEDISEC Thematic Community Project, CARBON FARMING MED will capitalise on the outputs and the umbrella created by
+(EN), As UVIC-UCC will also be leading the MEDISEC Thematic Community Project, CARBON FARMING MED will capitalise on the outputs and the umbrella created by

 - MEDISEC for all projects under Mission 1.
 As such, it will capitalise on other projects’ results in the field of ISE, including capacity-building materials, and will in turn offer its own outputs to be capitalised under the Thematic Community of MEDISEC.
-(EN), Novafert - Novel procedures and sustainable guidelines to enhance the use of alternative fertilisers (2022 2025) (Horizon Europe)
+(FR), Novafert - Novel procedures and sustainable guidelines to enhance the use of alternative fertilisers (2022 2025) (Horizon Europe)

 - In line with the Zero Pollution action plan, the “Farm to Fork” strategy and the new Fertilising Product Regulation, NOVAFERT will demonstrate the technical, economic, and environmental feasibility and safe use of a wide portfolio of at least 25 alternative fertilizing products, containing recovered nutrients from all 6 different waste streams mentioned in the call, with the goal of facilitating the replacement of synthetic and mineral fertilisers.
 The environmental aspect will be covered by developing guidelines and a consensual method for environmental assessment of alternative fertilising products.
 The economic aspect will be covered by co-creating novel, circular and green business models.
 As such, NOVAFERT will reduce environmental impacts and external nutrient dependence in agriculture in 6 representative countries from Eastern, Western, Northern, Southern and Central Europe.

 - NOVAFERT will map existing alternative fertilising products across Europe and develop an Atlas of the nutrient-oriented living labs, and also will support the development of sustainable local value chains.
 NOVAFERT will bring together the necessary information for efficient and safe utilizing of alternative fertilising products to help decision-making on valorisation employed in nutrient recovery.
-(EN), Novafert - Novel procedures and sustainable guidelines to enhance the use of alternative fertilisers (2022 2025) (Horizon Europe)
+(FR), Novafert - Novel procedures and sustainable guidelines to enhance the use of alternative fertilisers (2022 2025) (Horizon Europe)

 - In line with the Zero Pollution action plan, the “Farm to Fork” strategy and the new Fertilising Product Regulation, NOVAFERT will demonstrate the technical, economic, and environmental feasibility and safe use of a wide portfolio of at least 25 alternative fertilizing products, containing recovered nutrients from all 6 different waste streams mentioned in the call, with the goal of facilitating the replacement of synthetic and mineral fertilisers.
 The environmental aspect will be covered by developing guidelines and a consensual method for environmental assessment of alternative fertilising products.
 The economic aspect will be covered by co-creating novel, circular and green business models.
 As such, NOVAFERT will reduce environmental impacts and external nutrient dependence in agriculture in 6 representative countries from Eastern, Western, Northern, Southern and Central Europe.

 - NOVAFERT will map existing alternative fertilising products across Europe and develop an Atlas of the nutrient-oriented living labs, and also will support the development of sustainable local value chains.
 NOVAFERT will bring together the necessary information for efficient and safe utilizing of alternative fertilising products to help decision-making on valorisation employed in nutrient recovery.
-(FR) | UVIC-UCC is Partner of the Novafert project and will ensure an effective capitalisation of the project outputs for CARBON FARMING MED.
+(EN) | UVIC-UCC is Partner of the Novafert project and will ensure an effective capitalisation of the project outputs for CARBON FARMING MED.

 - CARBON FARMING MED will make use of the existing alternative fertilising products identified in the Novafert project, in order to foster the use of alternative fertilizing products in Mediterranean regenerative agricultural practices.
-(FR), UVIC-UCC is Partner of the Novafert project and will ensure an effective capitalisation of the project outputs for CARBON FARMING MED.
+(EN), UVIC-UCC is Partner of the Novafert project and will ensure an effective capitalisation of the project outputs for CARBON FARMING MED.

 - CARBON FARMING MED will make use of the existing alternative fertilising products identified in the Novafert project, in order to foster the use of alternative fertilizing products in Mediterranean regenerative agricultural practices.
-(EN), PEFMED Plus (Interreg MED Programme).
+(FR), PEFMED Plus (Interreg MED Programme).

 - PEFMED stands for “Sharing and transferring Product Environmental Footprint experiences and methods to neighbouring countries of the Adriatic agrifood sector”.
 The overall objectives of the PEFMED PLUS project are to: (i) increase the awareness about the environmental impact of traditional food productions, (ii) deliver a training program on outputs previously gained with PEFMED project, (iii) perform knowledge transfer to agri-food producers, clusters, and public institutions, and (iv) ratify protocols and memorandums of understanding with the above-mentioned target groups to ensure an after-life plan.

 - PEFMED Plus also tackles the reduction of the environmental footprint in agrofood sector.
 These projects allowed to develop assessment environmental impact tools for the olive oil, packed water and wine sectors, and also to train European partners (of the Mediterranean region) on the subject of the PEF methodology.
-(FR), PEFMED Plus (Interreg MED Programme).
+(EN), PEFMED Plus (Interreg MED Programme).

 - PEFMED stands for “Sharing and transferring Product Environmental Footprint experiences and methods to neighbouring countries of the Adriatic agrifood sector”.
 The overall objectives of the PEFMED PLUS project are to: (i) increase the awareness about the environmental impact of traditional food productions, (ii) deliver a training program on outputs previously gained with PEFMED project, (iii) perform knowledge transfer to agri-food producers, clusters, and public institutions, and (iv) ratify protocols and memorandums of understanding with the above-mentioned target groups to ensure an after-life plan.

 - PEFMED Plus also tackles the reduction of the environmental footprint in agrofood sector.
 These projects allowed to develop assessment environmental impact tools for the olive oil, packed water and wine sectors, and also to train European partners (of the Mediterranean region) on the subject of the PEF methodology.
-(EN) | CRITT IAA Sud was an active partner of both the PEFMED and PEFMED Plus projects.
+(FR) | CRITT IAA Sud was an active partner of both the PEFMED and PEFMED Plus projects.
 Many of the outputs developed will be able to be capitalised by the CARBON FARMING MED project, including, but not limited to: PEF tools, info sheets, methodologies, and outputs of the training program.
-(FR), CRITT IAA Sud was an active partner of both the PEFMED and PEFMED Plus projects.
+(EN), CRITT IAA Sud was an active partner of both the PEFMED and PEFMED Plus projects.
 Many of the outputs developed will be able to be capitalised by the CARBON FARMING MED project, including, but not limited to: PEF tools, info sheets, methodologies, and outputs of the training program.
-(EN), Value chains for disruptive transformation of urban biowaste into biobased products in the city context – WaysTUP!
+(FR), Value chains for disruptive transformation of urban biowaste into biobased products in the city context – WaysTUP!
 (2019 – 2023) (Horizon 2020)

 - The overall objective of WaysTUP! is to demonstrate the establishment of new value chains for urban bio-waste utilisation for the production of higher value purpose products, through a multi-stakeholder approach in line with circular economy.
 The project will showcase a portfolio of new ‘urban bio-waste to bio-based products’ processes starting from different feedstocks.
 PILOT demonstration will take place in several European cities (EN), Value chains for disruptive transformation of urban biowaste into biobased products in the city context – WaysTUP!
 (2019 – 2023) (Horizon 2020)